 Life is good for them, with one major caveat:

-And many of them don't care.
-Thus, the stereotype of the noble music teacher lives on -- look at Mrs. So & So!
+And many of them are not bothered by the struggle.
+Thus, the stereotype of the noble music teacher lives on — look at Mrs. So & So!
 All of those kids can sight-sing at a level three and they got straight Superiors last year.
 (Quantifying factors of a music program are big in our industry.)
 And she gives so much time and is so unselfish, she'll stay after school & teach a piano kid for free for six hours!

-But some of us can't teach a single kid a single lesson for six hours.
+But most of us can't teach a single kid a single lesson for six hours.
 For a variety of reasons.
 And none of us should.

 It's not because I'm jealous of my peers or their successes.
 Sometimes I feel a little twinge of what might have been in my career, but more often than not, I worry about my peers.
 I have seen so many of the marriages of music teachers fall apart, in no small part because of the increasing demands of the job.